nexusformat/definitions/manual/source/validation.rst

     (but not required) include ``.hdf``, ``.h5``, ``.nxs``, and ``.nx5``.

 :NXDL:
-    NeXus Definition Language files define the spcifications for NeXus base classes, application definitions, and contributed classes and definitions.
+    NeXus Definition Language files define the specifications for NeXus base classes, application definitions, and contributed classes and definitions.
-    It is fully described in the NXDL chapter in Volume II of this documentation.
+    It is fully described in the :ref:`NXDL <NXDL>` chapter.

 :Schematron:
     :index:`Schematron` [#Schematron]_